 Experiment with any of these design solutions or combine them to make the most of your tall space.
 To save time and money, e design can help you visualize your space before investing in it.
 The result will be a comfortable and beautiful interior you’ll enjoy.

 Need help decorating a large living space?
-Start a decorating project and have Decorilla’s designers offer you multiple design concepts.
+Schedule A Free Interior Design Consultation and have Decorilla’s designers offer you multiple design concepts.

 Written by Christine Martin, Decorilla’s design expert.
 Need help decorating a large living space?
 Start a decorating project and have Decorilla’s designers offer you multiple design concepts.